 All fees must be paid in advance of action and are non-refundable.

-5) Approval of such registration under this part requires signature of the TWHBEA President and one other member of the Executive Committee, as officers of the association.
-All fees are nonrefundable in any, and all, events; and new papers will be issued to claimant (new “owner”) only after all the above conditions are met.
+5) Approval of such registration under this part requires the signature of the TWHBEA President and one other member of the Executive Committee, as officers of the association.
+All fees are nonrefundable in any, and all, events; and new papers will be issued to the claimant (new “owner”) only after all the above conditions are met.

 6) Any complaint about a transfer of title so conducted must be channeled through the Executive Secretary of TWHBEA and then to the Enforcement Committee as a formal complaint and be accompanied by the appropriate fee.
 See Rule 20.03.

 3.07 TRANSFERRING MARES WHICH HAVE BEEN BRED: If said mare had been served prior to sale, but not yet foaled, enter the registered name and the registration number of the sire.
 Enter date served and indicate whether the stud fee is paid, not paid or partially paid.
-Obtain signature of mare owner at time of service.
+Obtain the signature of mare owner at time of service.

 3.09 Alterations: No person shall make any alteration of a completed Transfer Report/Bill of Sale, nor in any manner deface, change or amend the provisions of it.

 3.10 When the owner of any registered animal disposes of that animal without papers, the owner shall notify the Association of the fact and surrender the appropriate registration certificate to the association for proper notation.
-If requested, the cancelled certificate will be returned to the recorded owner.
+If requested, the canceled certificate will be returned to the recorded owner.